 Iceland is an impressive and beyond beautiful country.
 It’s nestled far out in the North Atlantic, 700 miles east of Greenland.
 It’s located directly where the North American and European tectonic plates collide, boasting one of the most active volcanic regions anywhere.
-Paired with the nutrient rich Gulf Stream, as it skirts it’s dramatic shorelines.
+Paired with the nutrient-rich Gulf Stream, as it skirts its dramatic shorelines.
 This also provides a haven for sea life for Iceland’s traditional commercial fishing industry, and now ecotourism.
-Its rare combination of elements make it an amazing geological and natural paradise.
+Its rare combination of elements makes it an amazing geological and natural paradise.

 It’s a place every serious landscape photographer should put on his or hers to go list at least once in their lifetime.

 Iceland’s remote backcountry is at the heart of a truly magical photographic experience there.
 Amazing landscapes vistas abound at every turn.

 Preparing for a photo expedition in Iceland can take some planning to get it right.
 That is if you want to get past the selfie- stick” tour bus crowds headed to heavily promoted and heavily visited Golden Circle tourist routes.
 This route is tailored to provide a quick glimpse to what this country really has to offer within.

 To explore the magic within, you first need a qualified guide service.
 One that’s not only skilled in some rather specialized photographic techniques, but also one that is familiar with working in Iceland’s ever-changing environment.